-Preliminary Course - 4 Module HSC Course - 4 Modules Nature of business (20%) - the role and nature of business Business management (40%) - the nature and responsibilities of management Operations (25%) - strategies for effective operations management Marketing (25%) - development and implementation of successful marketing Business planning (40%) - establishing and planning a small to medium enterprise. strategies • Finance (25%) - financial information in the planning and management of In term three, students are required to work collaboratively with peers to prepare & deliver a business structure to sell goods and/or services to staff & students of Whitebridge High School. business Human resources (25%) - human resource management and business performance
+I Preliminary Course - 4 Module H SC Course - 4 Modules • Nature of business (20%) - the role and nature of • Operations (25%) - strategies for business effective operations management • Business management (40%) - the nature and • Marketing (25%) - development and responsibilities of management implementation of successful marketing • Business planning (40%) - establishing and planning strategies a small to medium enterprise. • Finance (25%) - financial information in the planning and management of In term three, students are required to work business business collaboratively with peers to prepare & deliver a • Human resources (25%) - human Human resources (25%) - human ľ ousiness structure to sell goods and/or services to staff & resource management and business S tudents of Whitebridge High School. performance

-Assessment: HSC course only

-External examination Internal Assessment %

-Knowledge & understanding of course content 40

-Three hour written examination measuring student Stimulus-based skills 20

-achievement in a range of syllabus outcomes Inquiry & research 20

-Communication of business information, 20

-issues and ideas in appropriate form
+External examination Internal Assessment % Knowledge & understanding of course content 40 Three hour written examination measuring student Stimulus-based skills 20 achievement in a range of syllabus outcomes Inquiry & research 20 Communication of business information, issues and ideas in appropriate form 20